Schoolboy Q: Personal life

 Hanley has three children.
 His first daughter, Joyce "Joy" Hanley, was born on April 24, 2009 and his second daughter was born on January 4, 2019.
 Hanley has mentioned Joy in several of his songs, and she has also appeared in several of his music videos, notably "Phenomenon", "Nightmare on Figg St.", "There He Go" and "Break the Bank".
-Joy was also involved in his major-label debut album Oxymoron, where she appeared on the album cover and had various speaking parts throughout the album.
+Joy was also involved in his major-label debut album Oxymoron, where she appeared by herself on the front cover of the standard edition and alongside her father on the back cover of both the standard and deluxe editions, and also had various speaking parts throughout the album.
 In July 2024, Q confirmed the birth of his third child.
 When asked in an interview with Kevin Hart how many kids he has, Q said “I got a 15 year old, a 5 year old, and a new one.”

 Hanley was a drug user for a large portion of his life, at points being addicted to Xanax, Percocet and other illicit substances.
 He often references his drug use in his songs, though in 2019, he reported that he is now sober.
 In interviews, he has stated that the passing of Mac Miller was a large influence in his decision to become sober.
 Hanley also states that he made the decision to stop using drugs after realizing he had gained weight to the point of reaching 250 lbs.

 Hanley is an avid golfer, reportedly playing 5-6 times a week often.
 He began playing in 2018 as the result of a bet with a friend.
 He began playing at the Calabasas Country Club where he still plays.
 In 2022, Hanley partnered with Topgolf to star in commercials for the company.
 Hanley also competed in the PGA tour when he was invited to the 2022 AT&T Pebble Pro-AM.

-Hanley is a fan of the Los Angeles Angels baseball team, the San Francisco 49ers football team, and the NRG Esports Valorant team.
+Hanley is a fan of the Los Angeles Angels baseball team, the San Francisco 49ers football team, the Los Angeles Lakers basketball team, and the NRG Esports Valorant team.
 On October 3, 2019, Schoolboy Q revealed on Twitter that he is of partial Honduran descent.